Visualization tools like charts and graphs are really helpful in giving better insights into your data.

 You can plot this data on a scatter plot in Google Sheets and see how these two are correlated.

-The utility of a scatter plot will become more apparent when you see how it’s made.
+The utility of a scatter plot chart will become more apparent when you see how it’s made.

-How to Make a Scatter Plot In Google Sheets
+How to Make a Scatter Plot Graph in Google Sheets

-Google Sheets makes it really easy to create attractive and intuitive scatter plots with just a few clicks.
+So can you make a scatter plot on Google Sheets?
+Google Sheets makes it easy to create attractive and intuitive scatter plots with just a few clicks.

-To understand how to make a Scatter plot in Google sheets, we are going to use the height and weight data shown in the image below:
+To understand how to make a Scatter plot on Google Sheets, we are going to use the height and weight data shown in the image below:

 This dataset contains data on the height vs. weight of randomly selected men.
 We want to create a Scatter plot to understand how the two variables are related to one another.